Carol Gluck

-Carol Gluck (born November 12, 1941) is an American academic and Japanologist.
+Carol Gluck (born November 12, 1941) is an American academic and historian of Japan.
 She is the George Sansom Professor Emerita of History at Columbia University and served as the president of the Association for Asian Studies in 1996.

 Career

 Gluck was born in Chicago, Illinois, and received her B.A. from Wellesley in 1962.
 She was awarded her Ph.D. from Columbia in 1977.

 She has been a visiting professor at the University of Tokyo, the University of Venice, Harvard University, and the École des hautes études en sciences sociales in Paris.
-Gluck directs the East Asian Studies program within the Weatherhead East Asian Institute.
+For many years, Gluck directed the East Asian Studies program within the Weatherhead East Asian Institute at Columbia.
 She was president of the Association for Asian Studies in 1996.